couchbaselabs/hands_on_n1ql_v4/content/slide-221.md

 For UNNEST to use array index thus benefit from index grouping and aggregation, two conditions should be met:

 - The array index must be leading key.
-- The array variable in the index must match with UNNEST alia.
+- The array variable in the index must match with UNNEST alias.

 <pre id="example">
 CREATE INDEX idxaa1 ON cars (ALL ARRAY v.id FOR v IN a1 END, c0, c1) WHERE type = "agg";